reTHINK-project/dev-hyperty-toolkit/README.md

 4. Create the folder thet will contain your Hyperty source code Side by side with toolkit folder.
 We strongly recommend you to use the "official" Hyperty repository by cloning [dev-hyperty](https://github.com/reTHINK-project/dev-hyperty).
 IN case you prefer to use somethinf else, you must create a sub-folder "src" where your Hyperty source code will be stored (`<foldername>/src`) and a sub-folder "examples" containing demos/tests for your hyperties.

-5. run the local http-server and catalogue with `npm run start:dev`.
+5. run the local http-server and catalogue with `npm run start:browser`.
 A list of folders that are side by side with the toolkit folder will be presented.
-Select the one you have created in step 2 to contain your hyperty source.
+Select the one you have created in previous step  to contain your hyperty source.

 6. Check the following url's to allow the certificates: